-Section 113 of this bill revises the penalties for possession of a controlled substance based on the quantity possessed and the schedule in which the controlled substance is listed and categorizes the different offenses as possession, low-level possession, mid-level possession and high-level possession.
-Section 86 of this bill prohibits a conviction of possession, low-level possession or unlawful use of a controlled substance from being used for purposes of determining whether a person is a habitual criminal.
+Section 113 of this bill revises the penalties for simple possession of a controlled substance and provides that a person is guilty of a misdemeanor for the first or second offense and a category E felony for a third or subsequent offense, regardless of the schedule in which the controlled substance is listed.
+Section 24 requires a court to grant probation to a person who commits a third or subsequent offense.
+Section 86 of this bill prohibits a conviction of simple possession of a controlled substance from being used for purposes of determining whether a person is a habitual criminal.

 Existing law establishes various crimes for which the penalty is a category B felony.
-(NRS 205.605, 453.316, 465.088, 484D.335) Sections 84, 111, 125 and 130 of this bill reduce the penalty for any such crime to a category C felony.
+(NRS 202.360, 205.605, 453.316, 465.088, 484D.335) Sections 53, 84, 111, 125 and 130 of this bill reduce the penalty for any such crime to a category C felony.

 Existing law provides that a person is a habitual criminal if he or she is convicted of a felony and has previously been convicted at least two times of a felony.
-(NRS 207.010) Section 86 provides that a person is a habitual criminal if he or she is convicted of a felony and has previously been convicted at least five times of a felony.
+(NRS 207.010) Section 86 provides that a previous conviction must not be considered a conviction for purposes of determining whether a person is a habitual criminal if, depending on the type of felony conviction, a certain number of years elapsed between the date of release from actual custody or discharge from parole or probation, whichever occurred later, and the date of the commission of the current offense.

 Section 90 of this bill requires the Director of the Department of Corrections ("Director") to administer a risk and needs assessment to each person in the custody of the Department of Corrections ("Department") to measure criminal risk factors and individual needs for the purpose of institutional programming and placement.
-Sections 89 and 96 of this bill require the Director and the Chief Parole and

-Probation Officer, respectively, to include certain topics and courses in staff training.
+Sections 89 and 96 of this bill require the Director and the Chief Parole and Probation Officer, respectively, to include certain topics and courses in staff training.